steqeq/0000/docs/how-to/fine-tuning-llms/kernel-fusion-using-ck.md

 The AMD ROCm&trade; Composable Kernel (CK) library provides a programming model for writing performance-critical kernels for machine learning workloads.
 It generates a general-purpose kernel during the compilation phase through a C++ template, enabling developers to achieve operation fusions on different data precisions.

-This article gives a high-level overview of CK General Matrix Multiplication (GEMM) kernel based on CK’s design example of `03_gemm_bias_relu`.
+This article gives a high-level overview of CK General Matrix Multiplication (GEMM) kernel based on the design example of `03_gemm_bias_relu`.
 It also outlines the steps to construct the kernel and run it.
 Moreover, the article provides a detailed implementation of running SmoothQuant quantized INT8 models on AMD Instinct MI300X accelerators using CK.

 ## High-level overview: a CK GEMM instance